abstract road

 The DUI was dismissed.

-The defendant was stopped running a stop sign.
-The officer observed the defendant to have an odor of alcohol, slurred speech, and glossy eyes.
-According to the officer, he failed the video taped roadside tests and was arrested for DUI.
-After his arrest, he blew a .090 and .087 in the breath machine.
+The defendant was stopped after cutting off an officer on his police motorcycle.
+The officer observed the defendant to have an odor of alcohol, slurred speech, and glassy eyes.
+The defendant stated he had drank a couple of drinks.
+The defendant was unsteady and stumbling as he walked.
+He refused to perform the field sobriety tests and was arrested for DUI.
+After his arrest, he refused the breath test.
+This was the defendant's Second DUI.

 The State dropped the DUI.